 It's beginning to smell a lot like Christmas!
 No, it's not the tree - it's been fake for a while now.
 It's not from the roaring fire - it's gas, and it's not from the hot chocolate - I'm just a coffee drinker.
-It's the from Christmas cookies, people!!
+It's from the Christmas cookies, people!!

-A few years ago, I posted my all-time favorite cookie recipe, Cranberry Orange Almond Shortbread cookies.
+A few years ago, I posted my all-time favorite Christmas cookie recipe, Cranberry Orange Almond Shortbread cookies.
 They're a hit year after year with my friends and family, and also it seems they're popular in lots of other homes as well.
-That recipe has gotten almost 200k pins on Pinterest, and over 100 Thank You comments from readers.
+That recipe has gotten almost 500k pins on Pinterest, and over 100 Thank You comments from readers.
 Nothing makes me happier!

 The best part of that recipe is that you can make them ahead, freeze them if you like, and just slice them and bake as needed.
 What could be better?!
 Well...
-How about chocolate peppermint slice and bake shortbread cookies, friends?
+How about chocolate peppermint slice and bake Christmas cookies, friends?

 These would be very delicious without the chocolate, but it's so easy to melt some dark chocolate and drizzle it with a spoon, why would you want to skip it?
 You could also be more adventurous and dip half of each cookie in the chocolate.
 They almost become thin mints that way!

 I'm trying really, really, hard to NOT open the freezer right now.

 Chocolate Peppermint Slice ‘n Bake Shortbread Cookies